May 7, 2025

 High-quality skincare and strict sun protection are commonly recommended as part of general skin health, particularly while the skin is adjusting following a procedure.

 Because everyone’s skin behaves differently, follow-up care is not one-size-fits-all.
-Ongoing professional reviews allow practitioners to assess how the skin is responding and whether any adjustments to care or future treatment planning may be appropriate.
+Ongoing professional reviews allow practitioners to assess how the skin is responding and whether any adjustments to care or future treatment planning may be appropriate

 Questions we’re often asked about Morpheus8 results